shavykashyap/satellite-attitude-feedback-quaternion/README.md

 ## 📂 Repository Structure

 ## 📈 Results
-The feedback controller achieves stable convergence to the desired quaternion orientation with minimal steady-state error and smooth rotational transitions.
+The feedback controller achieves stable convergence to the desired quaternion orientation, with minimal steady-state error and smooth rotational transitions.
 Simulation plots and system responses are included to illustrate performance.

 ## 🔗 Related Work
 This project is part of my graduate research in **Controls** at the University of Washington’s Department of Aeronautics and Astronautics.